 DAY 7: GAME DRIVE TO NGORONGORO CRATER.

 We start the day with an early morning game drive before heading to Ngorongoro Conservation Area.
 Ngorongoro is a special place in that it is a Conservation Area, not a National Park; this means that the whole area is managed for both the animals and the local Masai people who graze their cattle alongside the indigenous wildlife.
 During the drive in Ngorongoro we have a chance to glimpse something of the Masai way of life.
 After stopping at the entrance gate, where there is a chance to learn more about this fascinating volcanic landscape, we will drive around the rim of the Crater itself, and from here we can look down and see the herd of wildebeest or buffalos.
-Finally we descend into the crater.
+Finally, we descend into the crater.
 The crater walls provide a natural sanctuary for the animals, which means there is plenty to see: lions, elephants, buffalo, rhino and leopard (if you are lucky).
-The only animal you won’t see in here is a giraffe, whose long legs are unable to cope with the steeps sides of the crater.
-In the late afternoon we travel back to Arusha via Karatu, drop off one person then proceed to Arusha.
+The only animal you won’t see in here is a giraffe, whose long legs are unable to cope with the steep sides of the crater.
+In the late afternoon, we travel back to Arusha via Karatu, drop off one person then proceed to Arusha.

 Dinner and overnight at Outpost lodge: Full board.

 Free morning to relax after your great northern safari or explore the Masai market in Arusha.

 We will arrange a private transfer to Kilimanjaro International Airport (JRO) after the safari.

 • Full board accommodation whilst on safari in the above mentioned en suite tented camps and lodges